treweathers/Java_Developer/README.md

 Ensure that the `f` at the end of the number is present; it differentiates a `float` from a `double` - another type for decimal numbers, with higher precision.

+### 2. Discovering Boolean and Char Data Types
+Now, let's move on to the `boolean` and `char` data types.

+The `boolean` data type in Java can hold one of two possible values: `true` or `false`.
+This data type is widely used in logical expressions and decision-making.
+Here's a simple example:

+    boolean isEarthRound = true;
+    System.out.println(isEarthRound);  // This will print: true

+    boolean isEarthFlat = false;
+    System.out.println(isEarthFlat); // This will print: false

+The `char` data type is used to store a single character.
+Java uses Unicode, allowing a `char` to store any character!
+Here's how it's done:

+    char firstLetterOfAlphabet = 'A'; // A character is always surrounded by single quotes System.out.println(firstLetterOfAlphabet); // This will print: A